Authorities: Kyiv targeted in early morning drone attack

-KYIV, Ukraine (AP) — Ukraine's capital was targeted by multiple drones in an attack early Monday, local authorities reported, three days after what they described as one of Russia's biggest attacks on Kyiv since the beginning of the war.
+KYIV, Ukraine (AP) — Ukraine's capital was targeted by multiple drones in an attack early Monday, authorities reported, three days after what they described as one of Russia's biggest assaults on Kyiv since the beginning of the war.

 The Kyiv city administration said on its Telegram account that more than 20 Iranian-made drones were detected over the capital's air space and at least 15 of them were shot down.